Fedict/eid-mw/eid-mw/_src/eidmw/minidriver/certification/readme.txt

 2. Test cards

 For the test you need two 'identical' test cards.
-It looks like it is OK when the cards have the same PIN code.
+It looks it is OK when the cards have the same PIN code.
 You'll need also two card readers.

 3. Configuration